 - Maintain relevant compliance documentation,

-- Act as a point of contact for EU market surveillance authorities and cooperating with them,
+- Act as a point of contact for EU market surveillance authorities and cooperate with them,

 - Initiate product recalls or corrective actions if necessary.

-Marketplaces such as Amazon and eBay are responsible for ensuring that products sold by third-party sellers meet GPSR requirements, and as such, certain information must be available on online listings.
+Marketplaces like Amazon and eBay are responsible for ensuring that products sold by third-party sellers meet GPSR requirements.
+As such, certain information must be available on online listings.

 Online listing requirements include: